 The CCR rule requires that the site geometry changes be identified since the last annual inspection.
-Since this is the first annual inspection, the geometry changes will be addressed in the next inspection report.
+There have been no geometry changes on Cell 1 since the last inspection.

 5 Approximate CCR Volume

 Total ash disposal is estimated by survey comparison utilizing Cell 1 closure construction survey versus the permitted base grade.
 The total volume of CCR at the time of inspection is estimated at 1,109,400 cubic yards.